xairline/SceneryPacksOrganiser/README.md

 There is often confusion between `python` and `python3`.
 Doing the above will help you decide how to invoke python when running the script.
 If both commands give you an output, use the one that displays the highest version number. <br>

-If you have something more elaborate set up, please ensure the following libraries are available: `glob locale os pathlib pkg_resources struct sys time`, and also `pywin32` if you're on Windows.
+If you have something more elaborate set up, please ensure the following libraries are available: `copy glob hashlib locale os pathlib pkg_resources struct sys time`, and non-standard libraries: `pyunpack patool`, and also `pywin32` if you're on Windows.

 #### Standalone executable
 You do not need any additional software installed (ie. Python and PIP) on your system if you want to use the standalone executable.
 Simply download the one for your OS. <br>

 Executables are available for Windows, macOS, and Linux.
-I'm planning on implementing a CLI install option in the near future.
+I'm planning on implementing a CLI install option in the near future.\
+**Note: ** Especially after recent updates to the .py version, the standalone executables may be out of date by one version number.
+This shouldn't affect your experience too badly, and I'll usually get around to updating them in a week or so.

 ## Usage